TNC Audio ACM-1200

 Switches on the mic body provide access to a -10dB pad and a high-pass filter (frequency and slope not specified).
 A switch on the power supply provides access to 9 polar pickup patterns.

-Under the microphone body is a two-sided circuit board with discrete components and a socketed 12AX7A tube.
+Under the microphone body is a two-sided circuit board with discrete components and a socketed 12AX7B tube.

-The large-diaphragm capsule has two center-terminated membranes that appear to be about 25mm in diameter.
+The 32mm large-diaphragm capsule has two center-terminated membranes.
 They are protected by three layers of screening; the headbasket is constructed of two layers of medium-gauge metal mesh with a middle layer of fine-gauge wire screen sandwiched in between.

 The included elastic shockmount is lightweight (195g) but surprisingly effective.
 The mic is held by a spring-loaded padded ring that is much faster to operate than screw-mount designs (at the possible risk of being less secure, especially over time).